oneapi-src/oneDNN/doc/programming_model/attributes_quantization.md

 ## API

 The library API to support for INT8 was designed for the model described above.
-However, it doesn't require users to follow exactly this model.
+However, it does not require users to follow exactly this model.
 As long as users can fit their model into the given functionality everything should work fine.
 Having this in mind we tried to design a minimal and simple yet powerful enough quantization API.